-But for most others, the key year was 2003, when the album was rereleased on Third Earth, the label of the Masterminds.
-Retitled Re:Release, and comprising 11 additional tracks, this augmented version deserves being placed next to the absolute underground classic Funcrusher Plus.
-Less original and less visionary that their friends' masterpiece, it was nonetheless excellent, sober and eloquent.
-Buddy Slim's beats were fully aligned with their times: they were the archetypical jazz rap or boom bap from the 90's.
-But they were much more than just lazy loops.
-The very first track, "Trouble Man", would prove this, when sampling in a striking way the first few notes of John Coltrane's "My Favorite Things".
+But for most others, the key time was 2003, when Third Earth, the label of the Masterminds, rereleased the album.
+Titled Re:Release and with 11 tracks added, this new version deserves to be placed next to the absolute underground hip-hop classic, Funcrusher Plus.
+Less original and visionary than Co-Flow's masterpiece, it was nonetheless excellent, sober and eloquent.
+Buddy Slim's beats were fully aligned with their times: this was the archetypical jazz rap or boom bap of the 90's.
+But with more than just lazy loops.
+The very first track, "Trouble Man", proved this, when sampling in a striking way the first few notes of John Coltrane's "My Favorite Things".
 Same went with the rhythm changes on "Romper Room", and the torpid piano on "Loosifa".

-The lyrics and flow of Breeze were exactly in the same mood: abrupt, but subtle and nuanced.
-The album had plenty of songs, especially diss tracks, where the MC displayed his verbal dexterity, like with "Trouble Man", "Epiphany", and "Up at the Stretch Armstrong WKCR Radio Show".
-But the key track there was "Clear Blue Skies".
+The lyrics and flow of Breeze were in a similar spirit: abrupt, but subtle and nuanced.
+The album had plenty of songs, especially diss tracks, where the rapper demonstrated his verbal dexterity, like with "Trouble Man", "Epiphany", and "Up at the Stretch Armstrong WKCR Radio Show".
+But the outstanding track there was "Clear Blue Skies".
 Its two versions were a full demonstration of the rapper's writing talents.
-This song was actually the fictive dialogue between a White man, and his son, about the latter's Black girlfriend.
-Through it, Breeze analyzed racism, but instead of just condemning it, the rapper observed in details what was at its very foundation: a huge fear of being downgraded, and losing one's social position.
+This song was actually the fictive dialogue between a white man and his son, about the latter's black girlfriend.
+Through it, Breeze talked of course about racism.
+But instead of just condemning it, the rapper analyzed in details what was at its very core: a huge fear of being downgraded, and losing one's social position.

 Breeze was never preachy, or too direct.
-His subject matters were approached with nuances and care, through stories, like with "Loosifa", which took place in a maternity and talked about violence, abortion, and narcotics.
-Breezly Brewin was smarter than others, he gave an additional and decisive flavor to this dark hip-hop gem, to this indispensable record, to this missing link between New-York mid-90's street rap, and what indie hip-hop would turn into, by the end of the decade.
+His subject matters were approached with care, through stories, like with "Loosifa", which took place in a maternity and talked about violence, abortion, and narcotics.
+The rapper was smarter than others, he gave an additional and decisive flavor to this dark gem, to this indispensable record, to this missing link between New-York mid-90's street rap, and what indie hip-hop would turn into, by the end of the decade.